+3.4.3 Copy:

-3.4.3 Copy: Copies are awarded for exceptional achievement by the Head Master
+Copies are awarded for exceptional achievement, from an absolute standpoint, by the Head Master.

 Teachers may recommend that a Copy is appropriate.
 Teachers should inform the Head Master's PA of the details, copying in the Head Master.
 The Head Master will decide if the work merits a Copy and the student will be invited to meet with the Head Master.